GIS, Cartography and Remote Sensing Laboratory

 The ability to organize the geo-referenced spatial data in overlapping layers makes GIS fundamental not only with respect to the storage, management, analysis and processing of the available information, but also with regard to their visualization and mapping; GIS is an essential tool to synthesize and describe the observed natural systems and their manifestations.

-LabGIS instruments and equipment consist of two workstations, a NAS file server for project data distribution, a large-format printer HP Designjet T120 and an optical stereoscope Carl Zeiss.
-The software section, in addition to the main open source applications, consists of ESRI ArcGIS / ArcInfo 9.3.1 and Aquaveo GMS (Groundwater Modeling System) 9.2 softwares.
+LabGIS instruments and equipment consist of four workstations, a NAS file server for project data distribution, two large-format printer and an optical stereoscope.
+The software section, in addition to the main open source applications (QGIS, SNAP, SagaGIS, GRASS, BlenderGIS, SNAP), consists of ESRI ArcGIS Pro and ArcGIS Desktop 10.8.1, ENVI 5.6, Aquaveo GMS (Groundwater Modeling System) 9.2, ArcHydro Groundwater Tools 3.5 softwares.

 A workstation is available to IGG researchers, trainees and project partners; it is also available a table of large dimensions (250 x 150 cm) for drawing and consultation of maps.